gentlegiantdev/Noodle-n/README.md

 ### What problem does this application solve?

 - Organizing shared resources for large families.
-- Prevent wasting money and food.
+- Preventing waste of money and food.
-- Maximize visual appeal, aesthetics, and accessibility.
+- Maximizing visual appeal, aesthetics, and accessibility.
 - Making healthier dieting choices.
 - Fostering ecological sustainability.
 - Collaborating with food services in catering, restaurants, parents, and colleges.